 If you’re not sure exactly how much space to leave when preparing your documents for translation, it’s important that your content be easy to edit.
 This means ensuring you can resize or move graphics and headings, as well as adjust/condense wording where necessary.

 In addition, when you’re writing the original materials in English, keep in mind that many abbreviations we have in the English language cannot be replicated in other languages.
-So a shortened term that doesn’t take up much space in English could double or triple in size when you translate it, which could make your text expansion dramatic.
+So a shortened term that doesn’t take up much space in English could double or triple in size when you translate it, making your text expansion dramatic.

 It’s also best to avoid using idioms that often don’t translate.
 An example of this would be the phrase “sleep like a log” or “the early bird gets the worm.”